 1,100,000 Students Reached through Armory-Produced Education Resources at 1,861 NYC public schools

-Park Avenue Armory’s arts education programs are supported by generous grants from the Pershing Square Foundation, The Zelnick/Belzberg Charitable Trust, the Stavros Niarchos Foundation, the Booth Ferris Foundation, the Pinkerton Foundation, Lizbeth and Frank Newman, Daniel Clay Houghton, Lester and Enid Morse, the Laurie M. Tisch Illumination Fund, the Ida and William Rosenthal Foundation, the Milton and Sally Avery Arts Foundation, The Max and Victoria Dreyfus Foundation and the Michael Tuch Foundation.
+Park Avenue Armory’s arts education programs are supported by generous grants from the Pershing Square Foundation, The Zelnick/Belzberg Charitable Trust, the Stavros Niarchos Foundation, the Booth Ferris Foundation, the Pinkerton Foundation, Liz and Frank Newman, Daniel Clay Houghton, Lester and Enid Morse, the Laurie M. Tisch Illumination Fund, the Ida and William Rosenthal Foundation, the Milton and Sally Avery Arts Foundation, The Max and Victoria Dreyfus Foundation and the Michael Tuch Foundation.
 Additional support has been provided by the members of the Armory’s Education Committee.